 Benefits Of Growing Cucumbers Vertically

-- Airflow – Make sure the support you choose is open enough so the vines don’t grow in a tight cluster.
-Cucumbers plants need plenty of airflow to prevent the spread of disease and fungus problems, and an open trellis design will help to give them plenty of airflow.
-Plus, when the plants are crammed together, it’s much more difficult to harvest.
+- Airflow – Make sure the support you choose is open enough so the vines aren’t kept in a tight cluster.
+They need plenty of airflow to prevent fungus and disease.
+Plus, when they are crammed together, it’s much more difficult to reach them.

 Cucumber Trellis Ideas